 This new schedule has been adopted to give applicants an opportunity to apply for multiple ODOT funding sources in the same application year.
 For example, if your project has eligible items for TAP and Small City, applicants will now have their Small City decision before the TAP letter of Interest is due and can make necessary changes based on the results of the Small City application.

-The Small City Program maintains and updates guidelines including an online application process.
+The Transportation Alternatives Program maintains and updates guidelines including an online application process.